 How can I configure Outlook so that it always attaches my files as actual attachments and not as a link to the file on OneDrive?

-Outlook 2016 includes a new option that allows you to send people links to files that you have stored in the Cloud like OneDrive Personal, OneDrive for Business or a corporate SharePoint server.
+Outlook has the option that allows you to send people links to files that you have stored in the Cloud like OneDrive Personal, OneDrive for Business or a corporate SharePoint server.

 Sending a link instead of the actual file has several benefits such as keeping the email smaller and making sure that people are always using the latest version of the file.